20kdc/datum/rust/README.md

 * Avoids the problems that YAML has.
 * Concise implementation.

 It's intended to be reasonably readable by R6RS readers, but not a strict subset.
-(However, it has been used in a Java project to implement a "Javaified" Scheme dialect.)
+(However, the format has been used in a Java project to implement a "Javaified" Scheme dialect.)

-`datum-rs` is a library for reading and writing Datum values in Rust.
+The `datum` crate is a library for reading and writing Datum values in Rust.

 In order to allow use in diverse environments, it attempts to follow some key rules: